apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 {pygmentize}

-If a configuration resource does not have an `acl` element defined within it, then the resource allows anyone to access all it's actions.
+If a configuration resource does not have an `acl` element defined within it, then the resource allows access if the containing resource would allow access to the action.
+If the action is not defined in the containing resource then it allows anyone to access.
 The `acl` is made up of a list of authorization rule entries.
 Each entry defines that action the rule applies to and if the rule is allowing or denying access to a user principal.